TitiFix/Geneweb2/docs/ged/Ged.ADDRESS_STRUCTURE.md

 ﻿# Abstract
+The address structure should be formed as it would appear on a mailing label using the ADDR and the CONT lines to form the address structure.
+The ADDR and CONT lines are required for any address.
+The additional subordinate address tags such as STAE and CTRY are provided to be used by systems that have structured their addresses for indexing and sorting.
+For backward compatibility these lines are not to be used in lieu of the required ADDR.and CONT line structure.

 # GEDCOM Syntax (extension included)
 Convention used : **bold** when mandatory, _italic_ when add by 5.5.1 draft, &#x23E9; indicate proprietary coding commonly used (amendment need to standard)<br />